final draft #4b of my TEDxCSULB talk for Sunday 9 April ’17 in the University Student Union (USU) on the campus of Long Beach State University

 [SLIDE] This is an aerial view of the Medici University campus.
 The campus sits on 6.5 hectares of virtual land, with most of that space being given over to individual student studios where they pursue projects of their own design.

 [SLIDE] At the center-top of this image is a small, seahorse avatar, which belongs to RL Los Angeles artist Micol Hebron.
-Hebron is giving a Medici University Visiting Artist Talk.
+Hebron is giving a Medici University Visiting Artist Talk, focusing on the theme of “Gifting” in her art.

 [SLIDE] Here are some “Runaway University, Los Angeles,” or “RULA”, students from France, Germany, China & The United States hanging out in the RULA Map Room.